elsampsa/fastapi-fullstack-cloud-deploy/az-example-deployment/README.md

 automatizes many of the repetitive steps that you don't really want to do from the azure web UI.

-The ACR authentization by m$ is confusing  Please read the notes about that in [../azdeploy.py](../azdeploy.py) source code.
+Although the ACR authentization by m$ is confusing, it has been automatized here for you.
+Please read the notes about that in [../azdeploy.py](../azdeploy.py) source code.

 ## Workflow